janisaiad/DeNN-NTK/README.md

 ## Description
-We investigate wether deeper or wider is better for NNs optimization under the NTK's perspective
+We investigate wether deeper or wider is better for NNs optimization under the NTK's perspective In parallel, other experiments with the same amount of content related to low rank weights NNs are available at [github.com/janisaiad/MMNN](https://github.com/janisaiad/MMNN).

 ## Report and contributions